Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

    auto-reconnect.

-.. csharp:function:: public event IPConnection::DisconnectedCallback(IPConnection sender, short disconnectReason)
+.. csharp:function:: event IPConnection::DisconnectedCallback(IPConnection sender, short disconnectReason)

  This event is triggered whenever the IP Connection got disconnected from a Brick Daemon or to a WIFI/Ethernet Extension, possible reasons are: